Immersed boundary-finite difference lattice Boltzmann method for liquid-solid two-phase flows

 Abstract:

 An immersed boundary method based on a finite difference lattice Boltzmann method (IB-FDLBM) is presented.
 The FDLBM solves the discrete Boltzmann equation including an additional collision term by using finite difference schemes.
 The additional term works as a negative viscosity in the macroscopic level and allows us to alter the fluid viscosity while keeping the other relevant parameters of the simulation fixed.
 The immersed boundary method employs a direct-forcing method, which utilizes external forces at Lagrangian points embedded on immersed boundaries to impose the no-slip boundary condition.
 Several benchmark simulations are carried out to validate the developed method, ie, flows past a circular cylinder, a falling particle, and interaction between two falling particles.
 Couette flows between a stationary and a rotating cylinder are also simulated at various values of the relaxation time for collision.
-The main conclusions obtained are as follows:(1) steady flows past a stationary circular cylinder are well pbkp_redicted,(2) the motions of particles falling through liquids pbkp_redicted using IB-FDLBM quantitatively agree well with those obtained using immersed boundary methods based on the lattice Boltzmann equation (IB-LBM),(3) the developed method well pbkp_redicts the interaction between two particles falling through a liquid, eg, the drafting-kissing-tumbling motion, and (4) distortion of velocity fields in circular Couette flows at high relaxation times is removed by the additional collision term.
+The main conclusions obtained are as follows:(1) steady flows past a stationary circular cylinder are well predicted,(2) the motions of particles falling through liquids predicted using IB-FDLBM quantitatively agree well with those obtained using immersed boundary methods based on the lattice Boltzmann equation (IB-LBM),(3) the developed method well predicts the interaction between two particles falling through a liquid, eg, the drafting-kissing-tumbling motion, and (4) distortion of velocity fields in circular Couette flows at high relaxation times is removed by the additional collision term.

 Año de publicación: